TALK TO SALES

 3. Industry experience to promote company growth

 Lastly, a certified employee benefits specialist (CEBS) certification is a huge plus.
-The CEBS program is a rigorous five-course curriculum covering the entire spectrum of employee benefit plans.
+The CEBS program is a rigorous five-course curriculum covering the entire spectrum of employee benefits plans.
 A certification from this program can also help your specialist flourish in your organization.

 Conclusion